pwdel/languagegendocs/README.md

 We are merely calling the model, not training or fine tuning it.

-* "Training," GPT2 costed tens of thousands of dollars in 2018/2019, and involved inputting upwards of 1.5 billion parameters (basically many bodies of text from web sources) into a massive neural network to output the different GPT2 models.
+* "Training," GPT2 costed an estimated tens of thousands of dollars in 2018/2019, and involved inputting upwards of 1.5 billion parameters (basically many bodies of text from web sources) into a massive neural network to output the different GPT2 models.
 * "Fine Tuning," involves taking the, "Head Model," (of TFGPT2LMHeadModel namesake) which is really a dense system of decoders, and adjusting that based upon a new set of input text.
 This fine tuning may take a significant amount of resources, perhaps better to run using GPUs rather than a CPU, but does not necessarily require tens of thousands of dollars of resources (as of 2020).
 * Evoking a model requires adjusting the Head Model similar to "Fine Tuning," but is not as resource intensive, particularly after the first call.
 It's basically just a way of applying the model against a small number of words.